smileidentity/smile-identity-core-java/README.md

 #### Build and Deploy
 Reference: https://docs.gradle.org/current/userguide/publishing_overview.html#sec:basic_publishing

 Update the version number in the build file.
+Make sure you do due diligence on the changelog too.
 It is good practice to first test your changes on the snapshot repo (add -SNAPSHOT to your version), and thereafter deploy to the release repository.

 To deploy run the task `./gradlew uploadArchives`